 Quantitative models always rest on assumptions about the way the world works, and there are four principal assumptions which justify the use of linear regression models for purposes of inference or prediction:

 (i) linearity and additivity of the relationship between dependent and independent variables:

-(a) The predicted value of dependent variable is a straight-line function of each independent variable, holding the others fixed.
+(a) The expected value of dependent variable is a straight-line function of each independent variable, holding the others fixed.

 (b) The slope of that line does not depend on the values of the other variables.

 (c) The effects of different independent variables on the expected value of the dependent variable are additive.